 The State of Blackpoll Warblers

-Northeastern United States: Rapid decline
+Regionally: Rapid decline

-Mountain Birdwatch data indicate a steep overall population decline (-5.1% per year, 95% credible interval = -6.0% to -4.2%) in the mountains of our region; this trend equates to a 34.2% decline (95% credible interval = 28.8% to 39.1%) between 2011 and 2019.
-The steepest declines were observed in Maine (see table below).Mean annual population trends (below) for Blackpoll Warbler from 2011 through 2019.
+Mountain Birdwatch data indicate a steep overall population decline (-5.34% per year, 95% credible interval = -6.04% to -4.65%) in the mountains of our region; this trend equates to a 45.29% decline (95% credible interval = 49.59% to 40.78%) between 2010 and 2021.
+The steepest declines were observed in Maine (see table below).Mean annual population trends and population change (with 95% Bayesian credible intervals [CRI]) for Blackpoll Warbler from 2010 through 2021.
 A red dot indicates strong evidence for a negative trend.

-Mountain Birdwatch is the only monitoring program that rigorously tracks Blackpoll Warbler populations, and it will likely play a crucial role in our understanding of this species in the northeastern U.S. Indeed, recent research (manuscript in prep) by Jason Hill suggests that Blackpoll Warbler are already responding to climate change, and that their populations in the northeastern U.S. have significantly tracked upslope by more than 50 m from 2011 to 2019.
+Mountain Birdwatch is the only monitoring program that rigorously tracks Blackpoll Warbler populations, and it will likely play a crucial role in our understanding of this species in the northeastern United States.
+Blackpoll Warbler’s preference for high-elevation breeding habitat in the northeastern U.S. clearly put this species long-term existence at risk from global climate change.
+Under most climate change scenarios, Blackpoll Warbler ranges are predicted to move steadily northward and to disappear from New England by the end of this century.
+Recent research (manuscript in prep) by Jason Hill suggests that Blackpoll Warbler are already responding to climate change, and that their populations in the northeastern U.S. have significantly tracked upslope by more than 50 m from 2011 to 2019.
 Clearly, more research is needed, and quickly, to identify effective conservation and management strategies for this species.